Esri/jsapi-resources/component-samples/map-components/samples/vite/README.md

 ***Note:*** The sample demonstrates the recommended pattern for loading ArcGIS Map Components by individually loading each component using the pure ESM approach.

 ### Lazy Loading Components
-To lazy load the components as needed and optimize initial load time, use the following approach:
+To lazy load the components as needed, use the following approach:

 ```
 // Replace the imports in main.js